less/less-docs/content/usage/using-less-in-the-browser.md

 Alternatively you can temporary enable Watch mode by appending `#!watch` to the URL.

 ### Modify variables
-Enables modification of Less variables in run-time.
+Enables run-time modification of Less variables.
 When called with new values, the Less file is recompiled without reloading.
 Simple basic usage:

 ```js
 less.modifyVars({